margaretfoster/PRISM-framework/index.md

 ## Overview

-Partial-Observability Inference & Structured Measurement (**PRISM**) is a conceptual framework for reasoning when the structure of the world is only *partially observable*—for example, when actors, institutions, or technical systems deliberately conceal evidence of the mechanisms or processes we wish to understand.
+Partial-Observability Inference & Structured Measurement (**PRISM**) is a conceptual framework for reasoning about processes and mechanisms that are only partially observable in the world, such as when actors, institutions, or technical systems deliberately conceal evidence of the mechanisms or processes we wish to understand.
 PRISM originated in computational social science work on clandestine organizational structures and seeks to extend research design strategies developed there into a general tool usable in other hostile data environments.

 It unites three traditions: